Think hard about your favorite game as a kid.

 For those speaking a new language, learning and playing authentic foreign games can help supplement language skills, from vocabulary and slang to cultural cues and history.

 Language is a great way to gain a new perspective on aspects of life you might not have considered before.

 Here are a few authentic German games that might help you better understand the language and culture.

 10 Authentic German Games for Kids, Adults and German Students

 Not totally comfortable diving straight into a German game?
 No worries.
 This quick, fun video will give you an introduction to party games straight from Germany.

-Better yet, since the video is available on FluentU, you don’t have to worry about missing a word.
-Just click the interactive subtitles for an instant definition of any word you don’t recognize.
+Better yet, since the video is available on FluentU, you don’t have to worry about missing a word: FluentU has got you covered, with meticulous, interactive subtitles and English captions that you can use as needed.

 Vocabulary and phrases are learned with the help of interactive subtitles and full transcripts.

 Hovering over or tapping on any word in the subtitles will automatically pause the video and instantly display its meaning.
 Interesting words you don’t know yet can be added to a to-learn list for later.